French Cooking Terms Deciphered

 Is a bundle of herbs, traditionally parsley, thyme, whole black peppercorns and bay leaves, tied up in muslin cloth.
 Bouquet garni are used to flavour stocks, soups and sauces but are removed prior to eating.

 A knife cut into cubes, a brunoise usually measures about 3mm or less.
+See more about knife skills here.

 A small bite of food served before a meal.

 A knife cut where leafy herbs or vegetable are cut into long, thin strips.
+See more about knife skills here.

 A piece of kitchen equipment used for straining soups and sauces, which has a conical shape.